8fold/site-joshbruce.com/content-root/public/essays-and-editorials/finances/the-five-type-portfolio/content.md

 5. My short-term assets occupied the remaining 1 percent.
 6. My net worth was negative 125,000 USD.

 Back then I didn’t do this exercise.
-Instead I buried my head in the sand.
+Instead I put blinders on and as long as I could pay the immediate bills, I figured that was good enough.
 While money wasn’t the only reason, it played a large part in me suffering from depression for over 3 years straight.

-If present-me were in that situation and did this exercise, I think I could handle it much better even at the same income level I had back then.
+If present-me were in that situation and did this exercise, I think I could handle it much better even at the same income I had back then.

-The results of this exercise gives me the current state of my financial universe.
+The results of this exercise gives us the state of my financial universe.

+Let’s establish the initial guidelines and guardrails.

+1. Liabilities:
+    - Maximum: 99 percent
+    - High: 89
+    - Target: 79
+    - Low: 0
+    - Minimum: 0
+2. Short-term assets:
+    - Maximum: 100
+    - High: 90
+    - Target: 6
+    - Low: 4
+    - Minimum: 3

+Why did I choose those numbers?

+I don’t want my liabilities to go higher than they already are.
+If they do, I will promise myself that every extra dollar will go to pay them down.

 I’d start by setting the guidelines and guardrails for the liabilities.
 99 percent would be the maximum.
 89 percent would be high.
 79 percent would be the target.
 0 would be the low and minimum.